top of page

 About the species

-• Biology: Ovoviviparous (young hatch inside), with 2 uterus, with the young eating each other until birth, when only two pups will be born (one per uterus).
+- Biology: Ovoviviparous (young hatch inside).
+They have 2 uterus, with the young eating each other until birth, when only two pups will be born (one per uterus).

-• Sexual Reproduction: Females sexually active from between 9-10 years old and only breed once every 2 years after that making recovery a slow process.
-9-12months pregnancy term
+- Sexual Reproduction: Females sexually active from between 9-10 years old.
+Only breed once every 2 years with a 9-12months pregnancy term.

-• Status: The east coast population is Critically endangered in Australia.
-This population is genetically distinct from other populations and replenishment of the critically endangered eastern and vulnerable western Australian population is unlikely to be achieved via natural migration due to distances involved
+The east coast population is critically endangered in Australia.
+This population is genetically distinct from other populations.
+They have one of the lowers reproduction rates among sharks, have a small population, are vulnerable to recreational line-fishing and commercial fishing, and vulnerable to the Shark Control program’s shark nets and drumlines.
+Their biggest threat is ingesting fishing hooks which can puncture their internal organs and cause slow death.
+Replenishment of the critically endangered eastern Australian population is unlikely to be achieved via natural migration due to distances from other populations.